Megan Thee Stallion rips ‘stupid-a– men’ after Roe decision

 Prior to the ruling, she and other prominent stars signed a letter published as a full-page ad in The New York Times saying they won’t back down from fighting for abortion rights.

-Megan Thee Stallion later asked the crowd to chant “my body, my motherf—— choice.”
+Megan Thee Stallion later asked the crowd to chant “my body, my mother—— choice.”

-“That’s right, so let’s put all our middle fingers up right now and we’re going to dedicate this s— to these motherf——,” she continued.
+“That’s right, so let’s put all our middle fingers up right now and we’re going to dedicate this s— to these mother——,” she continued.

 Megan Thee Stallion isn’t the only one using her appearance at the festival to condemn the ruling.
 Olivia Rodrigo slammed the justices during her set, saying “we hate you.”